The Complete Guide to Wesak

 However the date of the Buddha's birthday is not fixed worldwide, in contrast to Christmas, which is always and everywhere December 25th.
 And throughout Asia, differing countries celebrate this festival on different dates, often changing every year.

 "On what day is Buddha's birthday?
 That's simple.
 Just calculate the first full moon day of the sixth month of the Buddhist lunar calendar, which would be the fourth month of the Chinese calendar, except in years in which there's an extra full moon, and then Buddha's birthday falls in the seventh month.
 Well, except where it starts a week earlier.
 And in Tibet it's usually a month later.
-Oh, and in Japan, Buddha's birthday always is April 8," Barbara Brian explains in an article on Thought.com entitled When is Buddha's Birthday?
+Oh, and in Japan, Buddha's birthday always is April 8," Barbara Brian explains in an article on Thought.com.
+For more information see the Wikipedia article entitled Buddha's Birthday.

 So check it out to find out when this celebration occurs in various countries throughout Asia.